-We use several empirical approaches that isolate both time-series and cross-sectional variation in our CO2 measurement.
-The major identification concern involves CO2 anomalies being correlated with other factors that influence crop yields.
+We use several empirical approaches that isolate both time-series and cross-sectional variation in our CO_2 measurement.
+The major identification concern involves CO_2 anomalies being correlated with other factors that influence crop yields.
 One could imagine several such confounders related to agricultural practices, fossil fuel production, urbanization, and large-scale weather systems.
-While we control for such factors when possible, we employ two other empirical strategies to aid in identification: a wind instrument for CO2 exposure to address endogeneity concerns and a spatial first-difference approach that isolates differences between neighboring counties to reduce the effect of any regional confounders by differencing them out.
+While we control for such factors when possible, we employ two other empirical strategies to aid in identification: a wind instrument for CO_2 exposure using upwind concentration to address endogeneity concerns and a spatial first-difference approach that isolates differences between neighboring counties to reduce the effect of any regional confounders by differencing them out.
 Our results are robust to myriad sensitivity checks, i.e., the functional form (logarithmic versus levels), whether the temporal trend is by state or county, sample selection, and the choice of controls for co-occurring air pollutants.

-We find large fertilization effects in the US: a 1 part per million (ppm) increase in CO2 equates to a 0.4%, 0.6%, 1% yield increase for corn, soybeans, and winter wheat, respectively, in our baseline panel model.
-The estimates are high compared to those found in the agronomic literature, a fact we discuss and attempt to rationalize in section 5.
+We find large fertilization effects in the US: a 1 part per million (ppm) increase in CO_2 equates to a 0.4%, 0.6%, 1% yield increase for corn, soybeans, and winter wheat, respectively, in our baseline panel model, and the results hold across linear and non-linear specifications.
+Our estimates are high compared to those found in the agronomic literature, a fact we discuss and attempt to rationalize in section 5.
 More generally, these results shed light on a driver of yield growth that is usually taken as exogenous.
 The recent literature has used panel variation to estimate climate change damages by relating outcomes of interest to random exogenous year-to-year weather fluctuations (Dell, Jones, and Olken 2014).
 This approach, which relies on annual variation in weather, does not take into account longer-term dynamics which are correlated with climate change.
-Consequently, part of the estimated damages may be offset by yield gains from rising CO2.
+Consequently, part of the estimated damages may be offset by yield gains from rising CO_2 .

 Our findings are relevant in several contexts.
 First, in providing an example of how satellite-based measures of CO_2 can complement field experiments to ensure external validity of the effect of CO_2 on agriculture and ecosystem functioning at a large scale.
+We provide evidence that the satellite measures are closely aligned with daily measures taken by low flying aircraft (Figure A5) and hence a reliable source of information.

-Second, our finding that CO2 fertilization has driven a large portion of the historical increase in crop yields has implications for how we think about the drivers of agriculture productivity growth, which has very large economic spillovers (Gollin et al. 2021).
+Second, our finding that CO_2 fertilization has driven a large portion of the historical increase in crop yields has implications for how we think about the drivers of agriculture productivity growth, which has very large economic spillovers (Gollin et al. 2021), and the contribution of environmental factors versus technological change to this growth.

-Third, our results have relevance for estimating climate change impacts on agriculture.
-There is a gap between process-based studies of climate change which incorporate CO2 fertilization and statistical ones which tend to omit it (Lobell and Asseng 2017), and the resulting estimates of climate impacts can vary greatly.
-For example, one study finds the net welfare effect on agriculture to be negative in the absence of CO2 fertilization but negligible with fertilization (Moore, Baldos, and Hertel 2017).3 And because the welfare effects of climate change vis-a-vis agriculture vary across regions (Costinot, Donaldson, and Smith 2014, Nath 2020, Hultgren et al. 2022), such inequalities may be exacerbated if the CO_2 fertilization effect varies across crop types and environmental conditions.
-Finally, we emphasize that the strong fertilization effect we find occurs under current CO_2 levels and current environmental conditions.
-Given the experimental evidence showing a tapering of the CO_2 fertilization effect at higher levels, a linear extrapolation of our estimates into the future has to be considered with caution.
+Third, our results have relevance for estimating the impact of climate change on agriculture.
+There is a gap between process-based studies of climate change which incorporate CO_2 fertilization and statistical ones which tend to omit it (Lobell and Asseng 2017), and the resulting estimates of climate impacts can vary greatly.
+For example, one study finds the net welfare effect on agriculture to be negative in the absence of CO_2 fertilization but negligible with fertilization (Moore, Baldos, and Hertel 2017a).3 And because the welfare effects of climate change vis-a-vis agriculture vary across regions (Nath 2020, Hultgren et al. 2022), such inequalities may be exacerbated if the CO_2 fertilization effect varies across crop types and environmental conditions, as many previous articles have found.
+The implication is that yields in areas with few limiting conditions (e.g., nutrient deficiency), which tend to be higher to begin with, might grow more than in areas facing greater constraints.
+This would widen the yield gap and change the comparative advantage between countries (Costinot, Donaldson, and Smith 2016).